Jonathan Wong: Biography

-Born in the United States, Jonathan picked up the piano and violin at the age of 6 and began taking a serious interest in dance during his high school years at Milton Academy.
+Born in the United States, Wong picked up the piano and violin at the age of 6 and began taking a serious interest in dance during his high school years at Milton Academy.

-Jonathan is trained in various martial arts.
+Wong is trained in various martial arts.
 Judo (since age 11), Wrestling (varsity team in high school), Hung Kuen (洪拳), Wing Chun (詠春) and San Da (散打) since 2012.

-Jonathan graduated from Cornell University in 2008, double majoring in Psychology and Dance, where he sang in the Cornell University Glee Club and also was music director and arranger for the university's premiere all-male a cappella group "Last Call".
-His vocal arrangements and solo performances helped "Last Call" secure numerous national and international awards, while his achievements in dance made him the single recipient of the 2008 Cornell Undergraduate Artist Award.
+Wong graduated from Cornell University in 2008, double majoring in Psychology and Dance, where he sang in the Cornell University Glee Club and also was music director and arranger for the university's premiere all-male a cappella group Last Call.
+His vocal arrangements and solo performances helped Last Call secure numerous national and international awards, while his achievements in dance made him the single recipient of the 2008 Cornell Undergraduate Artist Award.

-He joined the Hong Kong music industry in 2009 and has since released four Cantonese albums – “Beyond Singing”, “Spectrum” and “Out of Frame”, one Mandarin album – “Rising” and two Japanese singles.
+He joined the Hong Kong music industry in 2009 and has since released four Cantonese albums – Beyond Singing, Spectrum and Out of Frame, one Mandarin album – Rising and two Japanese singles.
 His singles became instant hits on the Hong Kong and Guangzhou pop charts and have earned him over 50 music awards in the new singer and singer-songwriter categories thus far.

-In 2010, Jonathan joined Avex Group, a top music label in Japan, and became the first ever international artist jointly developed by the group's domestic and international departments.
+In 2010, Wong joined Avex Group, a top music label in Japan, and became the first ever international artist jointly developed by the group's domestic and international departments.

-Jonathan accomplished a series of remarkable professional developments in 2011.
-He became a talk show host in a popular TVB J2 Channel program called “Big Boys Club” from August 2011, and has been a host of that show till now.
+Wong accomplished a series of professional developments in 2011.
+He became a talk show host in a popular TVB J2 Channel program called Big Boys Club from August 2011, and has been a host of that show till now.
 On the same year, Jonathan was invited by Tokyo’s TBS TV Station to represent Hong Kong and lead an A Cappella group as its conductor and arranger to compete against the Japanese team at a prime time international talent show.
-Jonathan and his team thrilled the audience with their passionate and innovative performance and defeated their strong Japanese competitors.
+Jonathan and his team defeated their Japanese competitors.

-In May 2012, Jonathan was invited to be a guest composer at the Hong Kong University of Science and Technology's (HKUST's) "The Intimacy of Creativity" concert presented by Prof Bright Sheng, one of the world's best known composers/ conductors.
+In May 2012, Wong was invited to be a guest composer at the Hong Kong University of Science and Technology's (HKUST's) "The Intimacy of Creativity" concert presented by Prof Bright Sheng, one of the world's best known composers/ conductors.
 At the concert he performed also as a vocalist for his own composition with a group of award-winning international and regional musicians and composers.
-In June, Jonathan released his first Mandarin album "Rising".
+In June, Wong released his first Mandarin album Rising.
 Songs on the album became pop-chart favorites and received critical acclaims for his efforts to collaborate with top-notch producers/ singer-songwriters including Eric Kwok, Edward Chan, Hins Cheung, Taz Tan, Khalil Fong and Chiu Tsang Hei.

-On August 10–11, 2012, Jonathan held his debut solo concert at the Hong Kong Convention and Exhibition Centre to thousands of fans.
+On August 10–11, 2012, Wong held his debut solo concert at the Hong Kong Convention and Exhibition Centre to thousands of fans.
 The two full-house concerts was a big success, and Jonathan's multiple talents in singing, dancing, music composition and instrumental performances won immense audience and media support.